Infest the Rats' Nest: Music

 Infest the Rats' Nest was composed and recorded primarily with only three of the band's usual seven-man lineup.
 Stu Mackenzie and Joey Walker recorded all guitar and bass parts, with Michael Cavanagh playing the drums.
-The album showcases influences derived from heavy metal, mixing the band's signature garage rock guitar tones and psychedelic rock sounds with thrash metal.
+The album showcases influences derived from heavy metal, mixing the band's signature garage rock guitar tones and psychedelic rock sounds with thrash metal and doom metal.
 The group had experimented with heavy music in previous releases such as Nonagon Infinity, but Infest the Rats' Nest marked a deeper exploration of the style.
 Beyond thrash metal, it has also been described as a stoner rock album.

 Mackenzie cited groups such as Motörhead, Metallica, Slayer, Exodus, Overkill, Sodom, Rammstein and Kreator as influences.
 On creating Infest the Rats' Nest, he said the band intended to "be more extreme and more intense – just to see how it would take shape".
 Mackenzie's acquisition of a Gibson Explorer was also said to have inspired the heavier sound, and was used on every song on the album.
 Heavy metal guitar techniques are used throughout, such as shredding and chugging, in addition to the wah-wah and delay effects more typical of the band's style.
-As with other releases, unusual time signatures.
+As with other releases, unusual time signatures are present.
 The album makes consistent use of double kick drumming and harsh vocal delivery.
 "Superbug" has been described as a more downtempo stoner rock or sludge metal song than the rest of the track listing, and has been compared to the work of Sleep or Melvins.
 "Mars for the Rich" was compared by some reviewers to Black Sabbath, and "Perihelion" has been likened to power metal.